concordion/concordion-website/_includes/documenting.md

 Concordion provides two ways to configure Markdown extensions:

 * From Concordion 2.0.0, you can use a fixed set of [MarkdownExtensions](https://concordion.github.io/concordion/latest/javadoc/org/concordion/api/option/MarkdownExtensions.html).
 These are configured using the [ConcordionOptions](https://concordion.github.io/concordion/latest/spec/annotation/ConcordionOptions.html) annotation.
 * From Concordion 3.0.0, you can use a wider range of extensions and configuration options provided by the Flexmark parser.
-See [FlexmarkOptions](https://concordion.github.io/concordion/latest/spec/annotation/FlexmarkOptions.html).
+Each [Flexmark extension](https://github.com/vsch/flexmark-java/wiki/Extensions#user-content-available-extensions) is packaged as its own artifact and will need to be added to your project.
+To add the Flexmark extension to your Concordion fixture, see [FlexmarkOptions](https://concordion.github.io/concordion/latest/spec/annotation/FlexmarkOptions.html).

 ### Markdown editors